-J. Capital Assets
+I. Capital Assets

-Capital assets, which include property, plant, equipment, and infrastructure assets (e.g., roads, bridges, sidewalks, and similar items) are reported in the financial statements.
+Capital assets, which include property, plant, equipment, and infrastructure assets (e.g., roads, bridges, sidewalks, and similar items) are reported in the financial statements, when applicable.
 Capital assets are defined by the Authority as assets with an initial, individual cost of more than \$5,000 (amount not rounded) and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated acquisition value at the date of donation.
-The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend assets lives are not capitalized.
+The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend the asset's life are not capitalized.
 Major outlays for capital assets and improvements are capitalized as projects are constructed.
-Interest incurred during the construction phase of capital assets of business-type activities is included as part of the capitalized value of the assets constructed.
-The Authority did not have any capital assets at June 30, 2021.
+The Authority did not have any capital assets at June 30, 2023.